DuncanB112P/CICD-Pipeline_Duncan0224/README.md

 These IAM roles and policies were already established in the client's AWS account.
 These roles and policies can alternatively be created in Terraform as part of the configuration.

-Users who implement this configuration **MUST ENSURE THAT**:
-1. individual **.txt** files for each ARN exist in their local environment
+# STEP BY STEP TO IMPLEMENT CONFIGURATION:
+1. Outside of Terraform, create an S3 bucket and DynamoDB table to be used for the remote backend
+2. In AWS, create a Codestar connection to the Github repo being used.
+Save the ARN for that connection to a **.txt** file stored locally.
+4. Ensure that **.txt** files for the _codestar_connections:connection_, _CodePipelineServiceRole_, and _CodeBuildServiceRole_ are stored locally.
-2. that they have set the path to those files correctly (_relative to the "root" directory_).
+5. Ensure that the path to those files are set correctly in the **"${path.root}/"** method (i.e., _relative to the "root" directory_).

 #
 *_It is important to note that although the **"${path.root}/"** method will keep sensitive information from being uploaded to version control, that information will still be present in the **/tfstate file.**_*